Chupa (film): Production

-In August 2020, Jonás Cuarón was set to direct a chupacabra film, he co-wrote with Marcus Rinehart, Sean Kennedy Moore and Joe Barnathan.
+In August 2020, Jonás Cuarón was set to direct a Chupacabra film he co-wrote with Marcus Rinehart, Sean Kennedy Moore and Joe Barnathan.
 Chris Columbus, Michael Barnathan and Mark Radcliffe produced the film under their 26th Street Pictures banner for Netflix.
 In June 2021, the film was titled Chupa, with Demián Bichir, Evan Whitten, Ashley Ciarra and Nickolas Verdugo joining the cast.

 Filming took place in multiple locations throughout New Mexico starting in August and running through October 2021.
+The film was scored by Carlos Rafael Rivera.
+The screenplay is credited to Sean Kennedy Moore, Joe Barnathan, Marcus Rinehart, and Brendan Bellomo, with Michael Dougherty, Timothy J. Sexton, and Zach Shields receiving "additional literary material" credit.

 Release

 Netflix revealed that the film was set to release in early 2023.
 In March 2023, a release date of April 7 was announced.
 The announcement of the name was met with some criticism due to the word "chupa" being a slang term for fellatio in Spanish.

+Reception

+On Metacritic, the film has a score of 48 out of 100, based on 6 critics, indicating "mixed or average" reviews.